Tournament Overview

 CKA Tournaments are held on waters throughout North Carolina, with the state’s geographic center – the Piedmont – being the series’ primary region.
-Lakes on the Virginia or South Carolina borders or lakes in the western part of the state are also included.
+Lakes on the Virginia or South Carolina borders or lakes in the western part of the state are also included from time to time.

 CKA’s primary competitive tournament series holds 9 annual tournaments from February-October of every year in which the target is black bass species.
-Individual anglers compete against a field of anglers in the standard events, but CKA also hosts occasional team events.
+This is the “main trail” which consists of 8 regular season points events and the Tournament of Champions.
 Cash prizes and other rewards are won by anglers at regular season individual events.

 In addition, Angler of the Year (AOY) points and Rookie of the Year points are awarded to members.
 The sum of the points determines the AOY and ROY after the Gate City Classic in September of every calendar year.
 Hosted by Get: Outdoors, the Gate City Classic also announces the location of the Tournament of Champions event in October of every year, where the top anglers in the series face off in a single, winner take all tournament.